The Top 10 Accelerated JD Programs (2026)

 - Whitworth University (all majors)

-- All major and core curriculum requirements completed by junior year (at least 98 semester hours)
+- Completion of all major and core curriculum requirements by the end of junior year

-Gonzaga undergraduates with a GPA and LSAT score that meet or exceed the previous class’ medians are given priority consideration for admission to Gonzaga Law.
-Students below the median are still considered, but have a lower chance of getting in.
-The rest of the application is the same as the standard JD application.
-Students should make sure they are in contact with the respective officials at the College of Arts & Science.
+Gonzaga undergraduates whose GPA and LSAT scores meet or exceed the previous entering class medians receive priority consideration for admission to Gonzaga Law.
+Applicants below the median are still considered, but admission is less likely.
+Because the rest of the application mirrors the traditional JD process, students are encouraged to stay in close contact with College of Arts & Sciences advisors and pre-law officials throughout their undergraduate studies to ensure all requirements are met on time.

 Other schools that offer a 3+3 BA/JD program include but are not limited to: